Mexican boxing: Culture and sport

 He became Mexico’s greatest boxer, arguably the world’s greatest boxer of all time.
 Chávez’s popularity even resulted in Mexican folk songs (corridos) and he also influenced the boxing calendar.

 However, Chávez wasn’t alone.
-In time, the world has seen plenty of other Mexican boxing stars, 14 of which have already been inducted into the Boxing Hall of Fame, while 12 hold Olympic medals in the sport.
+In time, the world has seen plenty of other Mexican boxing stars, 14 of whom have already been inducted into the Boxing Hall of Fame, while 12 hold Olympic medals in the sport.

 After his last fight in December 2008 against Manny Pacquiao, De La Hoya officially retired in April 2009.